syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## Border color

-The Segmented control border color can be customized using `BorderBrush` property.
-Also, we can change the border color of segment item using `BorderBrush` property in `SfSegmentedItem` by setting the `ItemContainerStyle` property of Segmented control.
+The Segmented control border color can be customized using the `BorderBrush` property.
+Also, by setting the `ItemContainerStyle` property of Segmented control, you can change the border color of segment item using the `BorderBrush` property in `SfSegmentedItem`.

 {% tabs %}
 {% highlight xaml %}